-- Effluent from each residential lot must be treated, retained and disposed of within each individual lot boundary, in accordance with the Environment Protection Authority Code of Practice Onsite Wastewater Management, February 2013 (as amended). - Stormwater from each residential lot must be retained and treated on the lot (or within a subdivision-scale integrated stormwater treatment system) so as to ensure that there are no adverse drainage or stormwater quality impact on adjoining properties.
+- Effluent from each residential lot must be treated, retained and disposed of within each individual lot boundary, in accordance with the background document Code of Practice Onsite Wastewater Management (Environment Protection Authority, July 2016) (as amended). - Stormwater from each residential lot must be retained and treated on the lot (or within a subdivision-scale integrated stormwater treatment system) so as to ensure that there are no adverse drainage or stormwater quality impacts on adjoining properties.